AJFaraday/smiff_music/docs/messages.md

 > play snare on step 5
 > play hihat on steps 1 to 4
 > play hihat on steps 1 to 16 skipping 1
+> play snare on steps 5, 9 and 13
 ```

-Play can do one of 2 basic things:
+Play can do one of 3 basic things:

 * Add a drum hit to a certain step
 * Add a drum to a range of steps
+* Add a drum to specific steps

 To add to a certain step: